CodingItWrong/codingitwrong.com/_posts/2018-06-04-private-arrow-functions.md

+---
+title: Simulating Private Methods with Arrow Functions
+---

 Private fields are now available in Babel 7.0.0-beta.49, but private methods are not yet available.
-But we can effectively implement private methods using private fields and arrow functions.
+But we can effectively simulate private methods by combining private fields and arrow functions.
 Let's look at how, why it works, and how we might take advantage of them.

-## Simulating Private Methods
+## How to Simulate Private Methods

 The [private methods proposal](https://github.com/tc39/proposal-private-methods) proposes a syntax for private methods that looks like this: